igwgames/nes-starter-kit/guide/section_1/playing_your_game.md

 - The `A` button is currently unused
 - The `B` button is currently unused

-To start the game, you can either run the `make run` command, or double-click the `.nes` file in the `rom/` folder after building the game.
+To start the game, you can either run the `create-nes-game run` command, or double-click the `.nes` file in the `rom/` folder after building the game.